Coeur Mining, Inc. (NYSE:CDE) Expected to Post Quarterly Sales of $210.04 Million

-Wall Street brokerages forecast that Coeur Mining, Inc. (NYSE:CDE) will announce $210.04 million in sales for the current quarter, Zacks reports.
-Two analysts have issued estimates for Coeur Mining’s earnings, with the highest sales estimate coming in at $218.58 million and the lowest estimate coming in at $201.50 million.
-Coeur Mining reported sales of $154.25 million during the same quarter last year, which would suggest a positive year over year growth rate of 36.2%.
-The business is scheduled to announce its next quarterly earnings results after the market closes on Wednesday, July 28th.
+Wall Street analysts forecast that Coeur Mining, Inc. (NYSE:CDE) will post sales of $210.04 million for the current fiscal quarter, according to Zacks.
+Two analysts have issued estimates for Coeur Mining’s earnings.
+The lowest sales estimate is $201.50 million and the highest is $218.58 million.
+Coeur Mining posted sales of $154.25 million during the same quarter last year, which would indicate a positive year-over-year growth rate of 36.2%.
+The company is scheduled to report its next quarterly earnings report after the market closes on Wednesday, July 28th.

-On average, analysts expect that Coeur Mining will report full year sales of $877.04 million for the current year, with estimates ranging from $867.80 million to $883.00 million.
-For the next year, analysts expect that the firm will post sales of $945.00 million, with estimates ranging from $913.00 million to $976.99 million.
-Zacks Investment Research’s sales averages are a mean average based on a survey of research firms that follow Coeur Mining.
+On average, analysts expect that Coeur Mining will report full-year sales of $877.04 million for the current financial year, with estimates ranging from $867.80 million to $883.00 million.
+For the next fiscal year, analysts anticipate that the business will report sales of $945.00 million, with estimates ranging from $913.00 million to $976.99 million.
+Zacks Investment Research’s sales averages are a mean average based on a survey of analysts that cover Coeur Mining.

-Coeur Mining (NYSE:CDE) last posted its quarterly earnings data on Tuesday, April 27th.
-The basic materials company reported $0.06 EPS for the quarter, missing the Thomson Reuters’ consensus estimate of $0.07 by ($0.01).
+Coeur Mining (NYSE:CDE) last issued its quarterly earnings data on Tuesday, April 27th.
+The basic materials company reported $0.06 earnings per share (EPS) for the quarter, missing analysts’ consensus estimates of $0.07 by ($0.01).
 Coeur Mining had a net margin of 4.86% and a return on equity of 10.81%.
-The firm had revenue of $202.12 million during the quarter, compared to analyst estimates of $207.55 million.
-Coeur Mining’s quarterly revenue was up 16.7% on a year-over-year basis.
+The business had revenue of $202.12 million for the quarter, compared to the consensus estimate of $207.55 million.
+Coeur Mining’s revenue for the quarter was up 16.7% on a year-over-year basis.

-Several hedge funds and other institutional investors have recently added to or reduced their stakes in CDE.
-Amundi Pioneer Asset Management Inc. grew its holdings in shares of Coeur Mining by 32.1% during the 1st quarter.
-Amundi Pioneer Asset Management Inc. now owns 668,739 shares of the basic materials company’s stock worth $2,728,000 after purchasing an additional 162,639 shares during the period.
-Renaissance Technologies LLC purchased a new position in Coeur Mining during the 4th quarter valued at about $5,309,000.
-Rhumbline Advisers boosted its holdings in Coeur Mining by 6.2% during the 4th quarter.
-Rhumbline Advisers now owns 441,571 shares of the basic materials company’s stock valued at $4,570,000 after acquiring an additional 25,656 shares during the period.
-Northern Trust Corp boosted its holdings in Coeur Mining by 34.7% during the 4th quarter.
-Northern Trust Corp now owns 4,019,709 shares of the basic materials company’s stock valued at $41,603,000 after acquiring an additional 1,036,097 shares during the period.
-Finally, Healthcare of Ontario Pension Plan Trust Fund purchased a new position in Coeur Mining during the 4th quarter valued at about $3,794,000.
-Institutional investors and hedge funds own 60.45% of the company’s stock.

 Coeur Mining Company Profile